 If you drink alcohol, be mindful of your consumption.
 According to Jaffe, "excessive alcohol consumption can increase the production of free radicals."
 It also thwarts the body's natural defenses against free radicals by diminishing antioxidants in the body.
 As a result, oxidative stress and inflammation are exacerbated, says Jaffe.

 Over time, this oxidative stress can take a toll on your existing collagen.
 It also decreases the ability of fibroblasts, a type of cell that produces type I collagen.
-(This kind of collagen is the most abundant protein in the body.)
+(This kind of collagen is the most abundant protein11 in the body.)
 Plus, excessive alcohol intake can disrupt absorption of vitamin C, further contributing to poor collagen synthesis.

 Use antioxidants topically.

 To boost your body's collagen production, reach for products with antioxidant ingredients.
-A popular choice is retinol, which prevents collagen breakdown and stimulates fibroblasts, according to Davis.
+A popular choice is retinol12, which prevents collagen breakdown and stimulates fibroblasts, according to Davis.
 However, "retinol should be used mindfully," she warns.
 "If overused, it can cause skin sensitivity by disrupting the invisible barrier that resides on the top of our skin."
 It's also possible to find gentle retinol products (and alternatives) on the market.

 Other significant antioxidants include vitamins C and E, which work best together.
 Vitamin C regenerates vitamin E, while vitamin E returns the favor by increasing its stability.